ansys/pyensight/README.rst

    >>> with open("image.png", "wb") as f:
    ...    f.write(data)

-The data_directory specifies the host directory to map into the container at the mount point /data within the container.
-This provides a method for EnSight running in the container to access the host's file system to read or write data.  use_dev=True specifies that the latest development version of EnSight should be used.
+The ``data_directory`` specifies the host directory to map into the container at the mount point /data within the container.
+This provides a method for EnSight running in the container to access the host's file system to read or write data.
+The optional argument ``use_dev=True`` specifies that the latest development version of EnSight should be used.

 Dependencies